Communication privacy management theory: Background

 conception of privacy as a process of opening and closing a boundary to others.
 Altman and Taylor's social penetration theory focused on self-disclosure as the primary way to develop close relationships.
-However, openness is only part of the story.
-We also have a desire for privacy.
+However, Altman believed that openness was just one part belonging to a larger whole, one which expanded to include privacy with Leslie A. Baxter's work on relational dialectics theory.
 When Petronio first developed this theory in 1991, it was called communication boundary management.
-In 2002, she renamed it to communication privacy management, underscoring private disclosure as the main thrust of the theory.
+In 2002, she renamed it to communication privacy management, underscoring "disclosure of private information" as the crux of the theory.

 Theory elements

 Private information

 The content of concealing and revealing is private information.
 Petronio favored the term "private information" over the term "self-disclosure" because there are many caveats inherent to private information disclosure that are not present with self-disclosure.
 Firstly, the motivations behind sharing are many, including but not limited to: sharing a burden, righting a wrong, and influencing others.
-Since private information can be about yourself or others, the decision as to what is private and whom to share it with plays a part when taking the idea of boundaries into consideration.
+Since private information can be about oneself or others, the decision as to what is private and whom to share it with plays a part when taking the idea of boundaries into consideration.
 The decision to share is ultimately left up to the process of the privacy rule management system which combines rules for coordination of information, characteristics of disclosure, and attributes of the nature of boundaries.